cisagov/prescup-challenges/skilling-continuation-labs/secure-programming-with-rust/README.md

 Memory-safe errors are a common vector that malicious actors are trying to exploit.
 The Rust programming language offers an improved way to create fast and efficient code that rivals the speed of C, but also greatly enhances its security.
 Rust inherently supports the priciples of "Secure by Design" by making it more difficult to implement unsafe code, and by having some restrictions in place to help catch and prevent an unwanted operation from occuring.

+In a recent article published by CISA and the NSA, they discussed the importance of using Memory Safe languages and mentioned Rust as a viable option.
+Additionally, they emphasize how using them can help reduce memory related vulnerabilities during software development.
+This article can be read <a href="https://www.cisa.gov/resources-tools/resources/memory-safe-languages-reducing-vulnerabilities-modern-software-development">here.</a>

 ### References
  - <a href="https://www.cisa.gov/resources-tools/resources/secure-demand-guide" target="_blank">Secure by Demand Guide: How Software Customers Can Drive a Secure - Technology Ecosystem</a>
  - <a href="https://www.cisa.gov/securebydesign" target="_blank">Secure by Design</a>